ndlib/hesburgh_utilities/README.md

 |          | default    | Optional String: A default value if the netid is not a test account (defaults to null)

 #### datakeys.json
 For the most part, this is just a generic json file, it will be what's returned if the netid is found in the `get` call.
-There is one extra option: if the value is `{ "load_file": "file.json" }` that file will be loaded and replace the value with its contents.
-The `file.json` value must be a relative path to the `datakeys.json` file.
-This allows for logical splitting of data.
+There is one extra option: if the value is `{ "load_file": "file.json" }` that file will be loaded and replace the value with the contets of the `data` key contained within.
+The `file.json` value must be a relative path to the `datakeys.json` file and must contain json with a top level key `data`.
+The `data` key requirement allows the file to contain 1 string value or any other type if needed, eg `"data": "long string value"` or `"data": { "obj": "value"...}`
 ```
 // datakeys.json
 {